Skip links

 7.2 Purpose of the data processing

+The collection of the user’s email address is used to deliver the newsletter.
 The collection of other personal data during the registration process serves to prevent misuse of the services or the email address used.

 7.3 Legal basis for data processing